 - Muscle cramping

-When a person becomes physically dependent upon a prescription drug, he or she will experience withdrawal symptoms when the drug is discontinued.
-Withdrawal should always take place with help and under the supervision of a doctor and trained medical staff.
+When a person becomes physically dependent upon a prescription drug, they will experience withdrawal symptoms if they try to stop using the drug.
+Withdrawal should always take place under the supervision of a doctor and trained medical staff.
 The most common symptoms of withdrawal include:

 Prescription Painkiller Withdrawal: